Ethical and Procedural Guidelines

-- Carl Savage, Director of the Doctor of Ministries Program (Doctor of Ministries Program Liaison)
+- Carl Savage, Director of the Doctor of Ministries Program (Doctor of Ministries Program Liaison) and IRB chair

 The IRB members have completed the Human Subjects Assurance Training and the Human Participant Protections Education for Research Teams.
 All IRB members have also familiarized themselves with 45 CFR, Subtitle A, Part 46 and The Belmont Report.

 The Human Protections Administrator has completed Human Subjects Assurance Training and Human Participant Protections Education for Research Teams.